 When research intervenes in physical integrity, it is necessary to check whether this is a case that must be evaluated under the Medical Research Act or research that falls within the remit of a human sciences ethics committee.
 Statutory medical research must be referred to the ethics committees of the relevant hospital district.

-The Ethical Review Board will evaluate anticipated negative effects (risks, harm and their probability) in relation to the intended scientific value of the study.
+The Ethics Committee will evaluate anticipated negative effects (risks, harm and their probability) in relation to the intended scientific value of the study.

 Studies must be conducted in a manner that minimises any harm and risks to research participants.
 Assessing physical risks requires expertise and background information based on empirical studies.

-The Ethical Review Board can, if necessary, request an ethical review from an outside expert if it considers its own expertise inadequate for risk evaluation.
+The Ethics Committee can, if necessary, request an ethical review from an outside expert if it considers its own expertise inadequate for risk evaluation.

 If a participant under the age of 15 participates without the separate consent of a parent or carer and without a parent or carer being informed, it must be ensured that the research does not cause harm to the participant and that the minors asked to participate in the research are capable of understanding the topic of the research and what the research requires of them in concrete terms.